liquidprompt/liquidprompt/docs/config.rst

    Mark used to indicate that the prompt is ready for user input, unless some other context overrides it, like a VCS repository.

+.. attribute:: LP_MARK_DIRSTACK
+   :type: string
+   :value: "⚞"

+   Mark used to indicate the size of the directory stack.
+Here are some alternative marks you might like: ⚟ = ≡ ≣

+   See also :attr:`LP_ENABLE_DIRSTACK` and :attr:`LP_COLOR_DIRSTACK`.

+   .. versionadded:: 2.0

 .. attribute:: LP_MARK_DISABLED
    :type: string
    :value: "⌀"